connexcs/docs/docs/changing-password.md

 To change your password:

-1. Log into the ConnexCS portal.
+1. Log into the ConnexCS Control Panel.

-    ConnexCS displays the page you were on when you logged out of the portal.
+    ConnexCS Control Panel displays the page you were on when you logged out of the Control Panel.

 2. Click the down-arrow next to your name (located at the top-right corner of the page).